eoinmakers/bank-js/README.md

 _I would have testing the injection however I could not for the life of me find any reference on how to spy on a constructor method using jasmine._

+- The `Account` `statement` method includes a constant `STATEMENT_HEADER` assigned with the header string for the statement, ending in newline.
+- It then assigns `statementRows` by mapping through the `transactionHistory`, calling `display` on each transaction.
+- It then returns the `STATEMENT_HEADER` concatenated with `statementRows` joined with newline characters.

+Green.

+### Extracting a Statement Printer

+- Extracted the constant and logic from the `statement` method into a new class, `StatementPrinter`.
+-

 <!-- Links -->